 You do not need a partner.
 Many dances are danced by individuals together in a group.
 We all mix up for the partner dances.
 All are welcome, though youngsters should be at least 16.
 Several members are in their seventies.
 Some of our members have been dancing for over 30 years, while some joined the club last week.

 There are many dance activities beyond Friday club nights.
 The club runs a day course each year and visiting teachers come to some club nights.
 A particularly worthwhile activity is the programme of displays in old peoples' homes.
 The (national) Society for International Folk Dance organises a dance every month in London, as well as various annual festivals around the country: the Eastbourne Festival in early May is popular with club members.
-There is also a bi-annual one week course at Swansea.
 Some people get especially interested in the costumes and folk cultures, and some in the music, perhaps joining a band.

 Rainmakers was founded in 1976 and is run by an elected Committee.
-The weekly attendance fees are £3.00, with an annual subscription of £3.
+The weekly attendance fees are currently zero, with an annual subscription of £10.

 Contacts for further information